cmadencan/MIUI-V10-S.E./README.md

-MIUI V10 Turkish Translation

-## Introduction
+Introduction

-This repository contains the Turkish Translation of the MIUI Weekly ROM Releases from [xiaomi.eu](http://xiaomi.eu/community/forums/103/).
+This repository contains the Turkish Translation of the MIUI Weekly ROM Releases for miui.com

-Main Translator:
+MIUI Turkish Translator and graphical design:
 # Celaleddin MADENCAN
 contact: cmadencan@gmail.com

-## Reporting issues

-Use the [Github Issue tracker](https://github.com/suat074/MA-XML-10-TURKISH/issues) to report a bug or the following [forum thread](http://xiaomi.eu/community/)

 ## Current improvements